mlabs-haskell/clb/docs/reports/ms6/article.md

 This should give a reader a comprehensive overview of tasks that can be accomplished using a new member of MLabs' core tools family.

-We start our journey looking at `clb` library, which is the core part of the emulator.
+We start our journey looking at the `clb` library, which is the core part of the emulator.
-Then we examine the case of **CEM Script** project, that demonstrates how standalone `clb` library can be used for a rather specific kind of _model-based_ and _mutation-based_ property testing.
+Then we examine the case of the **CEM Script** project, that demonstrates how the standalone `clb` library can be used for a rather specific kind of _model-based_ and _mutation-based_ property testing.